roomsiejones/password-gen/README.md

 This can be used to generate a random password based on criteria you wish to include.

-When the user clicks on the 'generate password' button, the user is presented with prompts that ask length of password, inlude lowercase, include uppercase, include numbers, and special characters.
+When the user clicks on the 'generate password' button, the user is presented with prompts that ask length of password, include lowercase, include uppercase, include numbers, and special characters.

 Those types of characters are added to the password pool and one is generated randomly and displayed on the page.